 More information about the greenways here.

 This short video from YouTube will give you a good idea of what the route is like.

 Ripoll Ethnographic Museum

 The Ripoll Ethnographic Museum traces the development of the region.
 The museum occupies three floors with collections related to farming, rural life and the iron industry.

-The museum is quite small and I was surprised when I realised that we spent about forty five minutes there.
-Displays are only labelled in Catalan so, if you haven’t done so already, it might be a good idea to install a translation app to your phone.
+The museum is quite small, and I was surprised when I realised that we spent about forty-five minutes there.
+Displays are only labelled in Catalan so if you haven’t done so already, it might be a good idea to install a translation app on your phone.

 Tuesday – Saturday 10:00 – 13:30, 16:00 – 18:00

 More information here.

 Throughout the Middle Ages, monks from the Monastery of Santamaria de Ripoll produced bibles and manuscripts that were exported throughout Europe.
 The museum contains exhibits explaining the history of the scriptorium and how manuscripts were produced.

 Guided tours of the Scriptorium take place several times a week.